MUsamaZafar/Industrial-Predictive-Maintenance-Gate-Valves/README.md

 ## Future Development

+The analytical framework developed during this project provides a foundation for further research and more advanced condition-monitoring applications.

-Potential extensions of the project include:
+Potential extensions include:

 - Extending vibration analysis across the complete high-frequency dataset
 - Automated anomaly detection